jpsheehan-phocas/dendron-wackylinks/README.md

 ## Goals

-This project aims to enhance [Dendron's](https://dendron.so) wikilinks feature by fetching extra information from external APIs.
+This project aims to enhance [Dendron's](https://dendron.so) markdown preview by fetching extra information from external APIs.
 Currently, this project hooks into the custom CSS and custom parser functionality of Dendron's Markdown Preview Enhanced (MPE) plugin.

 ## Installation